1. Introduction

 9. Seeking Independent Financial Advice

-Where an adviser chooses to specialise, then specific additional regulatory qualifications and permissions from the FCA are required.
+Where an advisor chooses to specialise, specific additional regulatory qualifications and permissions from the FCA are required.
 This is the case for advising on long term care insurance and care fees planning and other areas such as equity release advice.
 These require the adviser to have additional examinations such as a certificate in long-term care insurance, CeLTCI, CF8, and for equity release ER1 and CeRER.
 A list of the qualifications that a regulated financial adviser must have depending on the areas they advise on and can be found on the FCA’s website.

 • they, or a close family member, friend or carer requests financial information and advice;